 Additional cooking appliances are not permitted in bedrooms.
 Any such appliances found will be instructed to be removed.
 Failure to do so will result in Accommodation, Catering and Events removing the items to store.
 Additional heaters are not required and are also not permitted.

 Fundamental to organising your finances Non UK Residents should note that it may take up to three or four weeks after your arrival in the UK to open a bank account.

 Confirmation of your UK address.
 You will be able to print an approved letter for the bank from your MyEd record once you have checked into your accommodation.

 - Passport, or driving licence if you are a UK Resident.

 You can use your bank account to set up a Direct Debit mandate so the money due for your rent will be collected automatically.
 Please note you will be required to set up a recurring card payment before you arrive which can then be changed once you have a UK bank account.

-Bedding is not provided in designated couple flats (1 bedroom only) where you are required to provide your own.
+Bedding is not provided, you are required to provide your own.

 Go green - travel by bus

 The University is served by a comprehensive network of buses which are largely provided by Lothian buses